Wife and husband among Greenwood mall victims; gunman identified - NewsBreak

 GREENWOOD, Ind. — The four people who died as a result of Sunday’s mass shooting in the Greenwood Park Mall have been identified.

 The Greenwood Police Department confirmed that around 6 p.m.
 Sunday a lone suspect entered the food court of the Greenwood Park Mall, located at 1251 U.S. Hwy 31 North in Greenwood, Indiana.
 The suspect then shot into the mall, killing three people and injuring two more.
-The shooter was shot and killed by a man visiting the mall.
+The shooter was shot and killed by a man visiting the mall .‘It was chaos’: Witnesses describe Indiana mall shooting scene

 On Monday, the Johnson County Coroner’s Office and Marion County Coroner’s Office announced the four adults killed in the shooting.